patricksebastien/thereminacrayon/README.md

 ## XINPUTOSC

 I modified xinput source to add liblo for sending x11 event to pd (via OSC).
 The modification are located in test.c - right now hardcoded for surface pro 3 pen.
-It is possible also to send the windows button on the surface (Surface Pro 3/4 Buttons).
+It is possible also to send the sp3 button (Surface Pro 3/4 Buttons).

 xinputOSC.sh wait for the pen to be listed in xinput and then launch the custom xinputOSC binary (xinputOSC test deviceID).